rahmatcmos/cms-2/README.md

 #Beyond Plus CMS (2.0.1 Beta)
-Beyond Plus CMS is Content Managment System based on Laravel Framework.
-It support to create websites quickly.
+Beyond Plus CMS is the modular based Content Managment System.
+It support to create websites and web application quickly.

 ##Requirement